tinacms/tinacms/packages/next-tinacms-github/README.md

 )
 ```

-# `createProxy`
+# `apiProxy`
-Helper for creating a proxy which attaches this Github access token to the request
+Proxies requests to GitHub, attaching the GitHub access token in the process

 ## Implementation